gary-boyuan-zhang/gary-boyuan-zhang.github.io/_pages/about.md

 **May 2022**:
-I will be participating [Summer Undergraduate Research Experience in Statistics](http://summer.stat.cmu.edu/) at Carnegie Mellon University Department of Statistics & Data Science this summer.
+I will be participating [SURE in Statistics](http://summer.stat.cmu.edu/) at Carnegie Mellon University Department of Statistics & Data Science this summer.

 <br />